eisakarate/cs681TestAutomation/README.md

 Please install node.js: https://nodejs.org/en/download

-## 3. Install PlayWright runtime
+## 3. Install Playwright runtime

 Please use the command below to install PlayWright runtime files:

 `$npm init playwright@1.17.131`

-## 2. Install PlayWright Test for VS Code
+## 3. Install Playwright Test for VS Code

-`Playwright Test for VSCode` is needed to to run the generated test cases.
+`Playwright Test for VSCode` is a helpful tool for unning Playwright test cases.
 To install, follow the instructions provided by Microsoft (https://playwright.dev/docs/getting-started-vscode)

-## 4.
+## 4. Directory Structure Overview

+- `PlayWright\` contains playwright related assets
+  - `Test.Framework` contains the prototype code for test generation and other key libraries
+  - `test` contains test cases
+    - `test_gen.spec.ts` the test case generated using the code-gen process discussed in the report
+- `node-mdoules\` node assets, you can replace it with what you need
+- `sampleWeb\` contains the sample website
+  -